 At IBM Impact 2013, we introduced the Liberty Car.
 We replaced the radio receiver in a radio controlled car with a Raspberry Pi.
-Then, with the help of WebSphere Application Server Liberty Profile, we added hardware and software to make it possible to drive the car from any device with WiFi and a web browser.
+Then, with the help of WebSphere Liberty, we added hardware and software to make it possible to drive the car from any device with WiFi and a web browser.
 Part 1 describes how to build the hardware.

 During the past year, we’ve been testing and experimenting with the Liberty Car.
 Not least was taking the web application code used in the Liberty Car and modifying it so that it can work with any remote-controlled (RC) car with similar modifications.
 The code is now flexible enough to work with other cars and is now available on our GitHub page!